home / mcp / d2 mcp server

 d2_oracle_set

-Set attributes on existing elements:
+Set attributes on existing diagram elements to refine appearance or behavior.

 d2_oracle_delete

-Delete elements from the diagram:
+Delete specified elements from the diagram, including their descendants where applicable.

 d2_oracle_move